superyngo/wemux/README.md

 # wemux

-Windows Multi-HDMI Audio Sync - Duplicate system audio to multiple HDMI audio devices simultaneously.
+Windows Multi-HDMI Audio Sync - System tray application for duplicating audio to multiple HDMI devices simultaneously.

 ## Overview

-wemux captures audio from the Windows system default output device using WASAPI loopback and synchronously plays it to multiple HDMI audio devices.
+wemux is a Windows system tray application that captures audio from your default output device using WASAPI loopback and synchronously plays it to multiple HDMI audio devices.
 This is useful for scenarios like:

 - Playing the same audio through multiple TVs/monitors
 - Multi-room audio distribution via HDMI